The Governors at SIJS

 From time to time opportunities arise to contribute to SIJS as a governor.
 If this is of interest to you, please contact Mrs Prescott in the office who will pass on your details to Jo Harvey, our Chair of Governors.

-To download a copy of the SIJS School Improvement Plan Click Here
+To download a copy of the SIJS School Improvement Plan Summary Click Here

-To download a copy of the Governor Code of Practice Click Here
+To download a copy of the Governor Code of Conduct Click Here

 To download a copy of the questionnaire results Click Here